- C Programming Examples

 - C Tutorial

-C Program to Read Content of a File and Display it
+C Program to Read the Content of a File and Display It

-In this article, you will learn and get code to read a file and display its content on output using C program.
-The file must be present inside the current directory, the directory where your C programs are being saved.
+In this article, you will learn and get code to read a file and display its content on the screen using a C program.
+The file must be present inside the current directory, which is the directory where your C programs are being saved.

 Hello C This is a textual file The name of this file is codescracker.txt

 This file must be saved in the folder where you are going to save the program given below.
-Because I'm going to save the program in c programs folder of Documents directory.
-Therefore, the file codescracker.txt was also saved here (as mentioned in previous program).
-Here is the snapshot of the folder c programs.
-See the textual file is available in this folder:
+I'm going to save the program in the "c programs" folder of the Documents directory.
+Therefore, the file codescracker.txt was also saved here (as mentioned in the previous program).
+Here is a screenshot of the "c programs" folder.
+The textual file is available in this folder:

-To read and display file's content in C programming, you have to first open that file by using fopen() function.
-This function takes two arguments, that are
+To read and display a file's content in C programming, you have to first open that file by using the fopen() function.
+This function takes two arguments, which are

 - file name